Bdelarey/Bdelarey/README.md

-- 👋 Hi, I’m @Bdelarey
+- 👋 Hi, I’m Brian de la Rey
-- 👀 I’m interested in data science
+- 👀 I’m interested in data science/DevOps
-- 🌱 I’m currently learning data analytics
+- 🌱 I’m currently working as a data analyst
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...